top of page

 About Us Adult Services Children Services Employment News Events Foundation More About Us Adult Services Children Services Employment News Events Foundation More Donate Now Individual Support Services (ISS) ISS funds are utilized by individuals who are living independently in the community.
 The funds assist an individual in meeting their financial obligations.
 An individual must be OPWDD-eligible to qualify.
 Intake Application CP Rochester .pdf Download PDF • 393KB Contact Us Interested in learning more about out Intake, contact us by filling out the form below.
 First name* Last name* Email* Phone What service are you interested in?
 What can we help you with?* Get In Touch

-• Speech-Language Therapy for Children | CP Rochester
+• Music Therapy for Children | CP Rochester

 Search Results